will-koz/training-guide/README.md

 You can also use characters from `MTWtHFSsU` format, so `./guide 7 U` would give the same output as `./guide 7 Sunday`.

+## Using

+**This is a reminder to reread through the values that are written in [custom.c](custom.c).** This is supposed to be a dynamic training guide that is tailored for each person, by that person.
+If you decide to use the guide without recompiling, there are three exercises that you might not be familiar with.
+Those are:
+- *Football suicides* come from the regular tennis suicides, which are small in comparison.
+On a tennis court, there are 5 lines.
+You stand at the first and run to the second, then back to the first, then to the third, the first, the fourth, the first, the fifth, and finally return to the first.
+A football suicide is the same thing, but using the 10 yard lines of a football field.
+After each football suicide, 1100 yards will be ran.
+- *Stair-laps*.
+Running up stairs is one of the best exercises for the lower body (citation needed).
+At most high schools' football fields, the arena is set up with stairs going up through the bleachers.
+One lap would be running up a stairwell, running to the next stairwell and running down it, running to the next stairwell and running up it and so on.
+Because there can be a big size difference between, for example Michigan stadium and the average suburbian high school stadium, (citation needed) this is another value in [custom.c](custom.c) that should be changed.
+- *T-pose flicks* are standing in the T-pose position and flicking your fingers for the amount of time specified or as long as possible.
+This is not complex, but if you have weak forearms or deltoids, it can be very hard to hold for extended periods of time.

 ![One handed pull-up](images/one-handed-pull-up.png)
 ![Relevant XKCD](https://imgs.xkcd.com/comics/exercise_progression.png)